UK leader: Talk of leadership during Brexit ‘irritating’

 “I get a little bit irritated, but this debate is not about my future.
 This debate is about the future of the people of the U.K. and the future of the United Kingdom,” she said.
 “That’s what I’m focused on, and that’s what we should all be focused on.”

+He said the public deserves a right to choose between any deal reached by the government or staying in the EU.
+He said that if no deal is reach, the public should be able to choose between the “no deal” scenario or remaining in the bloc.

+The mayor’s stance is expected to put more pressure on Corbyn at the Labour Party conference later this month.

-May criticized former Foreign Secretary Boris Johnson, who resigned in July to protest her plan to keep some close ties to the EU after Brexit.
+In her interview, May criticized former Foreign Secretary Boris Johnson, who resigned in July to protest her plan to keep some close ties to the EU after Brexit.

 Johnson, who is seen by many analysts as positioning himself as a possible successor to the embattled prime minister, recently caused a furor by comparing May’s Brexit strategy to a “suicide vest.”